 - Are you the cheapest?

 Although this question might sound odd, it can disqualify some contractors before receiving their estimate.
-If a contractor claims to be the cheapest or professes the ability will beat any quote, the quality of their materials and work is likely poor.
+If a contractor claims to be the cheapest or professes the ability to beat any quote, the quality of their materials and work is likely poor.

-Most contractors will only provide customers a quick estimate, but Kwaske Construction employs the use of it’s Design Showroom, where we can sit down with and educate our clients.
+Most contractors provide customers a quick estimate, but Kwaske Construction employs the use of Design Showroom, where we can sit down with and educate our clients.
 It allows us to explain everything that they should expect, along with why we use the best materials to provide the businesses and homeowner the most value for their dollar – because construction work is a large investment that businesses and homeowners do not want to have to do again a few years from now.

 - What type of guarantees do you offer?